hotab/CentOS-application/README.md

 # Shortcomings

 + Using sh might be an overkill for this task - it is too flexible.
-Maybe there is a way to circument creating a macro language, which won't need quite some unneeded code.
+Maybe there is a way to circument creating a macro language (which is also overkill, but from the other side - it will eat up time and might not cover all the features), which will also be simple to implement;
 + Creating an open repo with recipes can make a security problem in itself - there is no control over what content is in the package.

 I do not see any other major shortcomings.